Home General country informationTurkey – General info

 Turkey – Climate

-In the north of Turkey there is a pleasant and balanced climate with warm summers and mild winters.
-However, precipitation often occurs.
+The north of Turkey has a pleasant and balanced climate with warm summers and mild winters.
+However, there is frequent precipitation.

 Climate in the eastern part of Turkey:

-It is raining more in eastern Turkey than in the western part of the Black Sea.
+It rains more in the east of Turkey than in the western part of the Black Sea.

-In the west and south of Turkey, there is a Mediterranean climate with long, hot summers and mild winters.
-The further you go to the south, the higher the air and water temperature rises.
-The rainiest days on the Turkish Riviera are the months of November to February.
-In Antalya, Alanya, Side, Kemer, Belek, Marmaris, Bodrum, Fethiye and Kusadasi you have perfect weather all year round.
+In the west and south of Turkey, a Mediterranean climate prevails with long, hot summers and mild winters.
+The further south you go, the higher the air and water temperature rises.
+The rainiest months on the Turkish Riviera are November to February.
+In Antalya, Alanya, Side, Kemer, Belek, Marmaris, Bodrum, Fethiye and Kusadasi you have perfect holiday weather all year round.

-In central Turkey and in the east you will find hot and dry summers.
-The winters are snowy and cold here.
+In central Turkey and in the east, you will find hot and dry summers.
+The winters here are snowy and cold.

-Since the coastal areas in the west and south are very hot in July and August, the months of May, June, September and October are the best time to travel.
-On the Turkish Riviera near Antalya it is mostly pleasant outside of these months.
+Since the coastal areas in the west and south are very hot in July and August, the months of May, June, September and October are considered the best time to travel.
+On the Turkish Riviera near Antalya, it is usually pleasant even outside these months.

 Turkey – Fauna

 Turkey is richly endowed with farm animals.
-Especially cattle, horses, buffaloes, sheep and goats are found here in excess.
+Cattle, horses, buffaloes, sheep and goats in particular can be found here in abundance.

-The brown bear, the wolf, the jackal and the lynx are still found in predators today.
+Predators still include the brown bear, the wolf, the jackal and the lynx.

-Many species of birds hibernate in Turkey.
-The Kuscenneti National Park is known as a bird paradise.
-Pelicans, storks, cormorants, wild ducks and pheasants are found here.
+Numerous bird species spend the winter in Turkey.
+Kuscenneti National Park is known as a bird paradise.
+You can find pelicans, storks, cormorants, wild ducks and pheasants here.

 Turkey – Flora

-36% of the total area of Turkey is used for agriculture.
-26% of the land area is covered by Wälderb.
+36% of Turkey’s total area is used for agriculture.
+26% of the country’s area is covered by forests.

-In eastern Turkey, the flora is the most varied and varied.
-There are endless wildflowers in the plateaus.
+In the east of Turkey, the flora is most diverse and varied.
+You can find an infinite number of wildflowers in the plateaus.

 In the steppe regions there are shrubs, coniferous forests and black pines.
-Thistles and cactus plants can also be found in the dry areas.
+In the dry areas, thistles and cacti plants can also be found.

 The south of Turkey is more characterized by fruit and cotton plantations.
 Here you will also find evergreen hedges, shrubs, oak trees, olive trees and carob trees.